arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 - One IGW per VPC and vice-versa

 ## Bastion Hosts
-- An EC2 instance running in the public subnet (accessible from public internet), to allow users to SSH into the instances in the private subnet.
+- A EC2 instance running in the public subnet (accessible from public internet), to allow users to SSH into the instances in the private subnet.
 	- ![[attachments/Pasted image 20220512100455.png]]
 - Security groups of the private instances should only allow traffic from the bastion host.
-- Bastion host should only allow port 22 traffic from the IP address you need
+- Bastion host should only allow port 22 traffic from the IP address you need (**small instances are enough**)

 #### High Availability
 -   HA options for Bastion Host